Incidence Estimates for Tubes in Complex Space: Introduction

 \section{Introduction}

 It has long been known that in Fourier analysis and related fields, only some of the results true in the real space hold in the complex space as well.
-For instance, \begin{itemize} \item the Kakeya problem in three dimension under the Wolff axioms, with the bound $\frac{5}{2}+\epsilon$, is true over $\R$ \cite{Kakeya_3dim_WolffAxioms_Real} but false over $\C$ because of the Heisenberg example \cite{Kakeya_3dim_WolffAxioms_Old}; \item the Falconer distance problem and its cousins, the Erd\"os ring problem and the Furstenberg problem, have counterexamples over $\C$ because of the existence of the quadratic subfield $\R$ \cite{WolffRecentKakeya}, but are still open over $\R$; \item the Szemer\'edi-Trotter theorem is true over both $\R$ \cite{SzT_Original} and $\C$ \cite{SzT_Complex}; \item the Erd\H{o}s distinct distances problem, with an $\epsilon$-loss, is true over both $\R$ \cite{ErdosDistinctDist_Real} and $\C$ \cite{ErdosDistinctDist_Complex}. \end{itemize} The results in this paper are analogous to the bounds obtained in \textbf{Theorem 1.2}, \textbf{Theorem 1.1} and \textbf{Theorem 1.3}, and \textbf{Theorem 1.4} of \cite{WellSpacedTubes}, giving some more examples of problems that have positive answers over both $\R$ and $\C$.
+For instance, \begin{itemize} \item the Kakeya problem in dimension three under the Wolff axioms is true over $\R$ \cite{Kakeya_3dim_WolffAxioms_Real_new} but false over $\C$ because of the Heisenberg example \cite{Kakeya_3dim_WolffAxioms_Old}; \item the Falconer distance problem and its cousins, the Erd\"os ring problem and the Furstenberg problem, have counterexamples over $\C$ because of the existence of the quadratic subfield $\R$ \cite{WolffRecentKakeya}, but are still open over $\R$; \item the Szemer\'edi-Trotter theorem is true over both $\R$ \cite{SzT_Original} and $\C$ \cite{SzT_Complex}; \item the Erd\H{o}s distinct distances problem, with an $\epsilon$-loss, is true over both $\R$ \cite{ErdosDistinctDist_Real} and $\C$ \cite{ErdosDistinctDist_Complex}. \end{itemize} The results in this paper are complex analogues of the incidence estimates and distance estimates obtained in \cite{WellSpacedTubes}, giving some more examples of problems that have positive answers over both $\R$ and $\C$.

+By ``complex lines", we will mean the translations of $1$-dimensional vector subspaces of $\C^n$ (over the field $\C$), and ``complex tubes" will refer to small neighborhoods of complex line segments.
+By ``the angle between the tubes", we will mean the angle between the line segments generating the tubes.
+One intricacy of this paper is in defining the angle between any two complex directions.
+There are two common ways to do so, one via an explicit metric on $\C\P^{n-1}$, and another via a variational formula in $\R^{2n}$.
+The two turn out to be equivalent, and details are spelled out in \Cref{sect_def}.
+We will implicitly invoke the metric definition when discussing the partition of $\C\P^{n-1}$ into tiny parts.

+Some more terminology we will be using: A \emph{$\delta$-ball} is a ball of radius $\delta$, a \emph{$\delta$-tube} is the $\delta$-neighborhood of a unit-length line segment.
+We call a subset $\theta\subset\C\P^{n-1}$ an \emph{almost-$\delta$-cap} if there exists a point $\boldsymbol{u}\in\C\P^{n-1}$ such that We say two solids $A_1,A_2\subseteq\C^n\simeq\R^{2n}$ (e.g. balls, complex tubes, etc.) essentially intersect if their intersection is at least half as large as the maximum intersection between all rigid transformations of the objects, i.e. Two solids of the same kind are said to be essentially distinct if they do not essentially intersect, or else they are said to be essentially the same.
+For example, two $\delta$-tubes $T_1$ and $T_2$ are essentially distinct if the volume of $T_1 \cap T_2$ is no more than half the volume of $T_1$.
+One solid $A_1$ is said to essentially contain another solid $A_2$ if $A_1$ contains at least half of $A_2$, i.e.